There are a number of ways to get involved with Brunswick Community College Foundation, and many of them do not require a financial donation.

 Women in Philanthropy & Leadership of Brunswick (WPLB)

 An organization of philanthropic-minded women organized to provide mentorship and financial scholarship support to young women in Brunswick County.
 WPLB members gather for their Annual Membership meeting in the fall and volunteer their time and talents in various mentorship roles throughout the year.
 Volunteers serve as mentors for middle school girls, nursing students at BCC, and the BCC Foundation Student Ambassadors.
-Annual dues of $100 support several scholarships for current BCC students.
+Annual dues of a minimum of $100 support several scholarships for current BCC students.
 WPLB hosts the “I. Am.
 Extraordinary.” (i.a.e.)
 Leadership Conference each spring inviting 7th grade girls from across the county to BCC for a day of career exploration.

 Men in Philanthropy & Leadership of Brunswick (MPLB)